“The Best things in Life are Freeeeee!”

 Oh my God, it’s full of Saffron!

-During the early winter or late autumn the environment is primed for saffron to set in.
+During the early winter or late autumn, the environment is primed for saffron to set in.
 The saffron we learned likes to arrive here during particular months when the air is cool and the grounds are moist at higher elevations, Novemberish.
-Saffron is never found at the foot hills, you always have to do a little hard work and a bit of climbing to gather saffron.
-Sometimes the wild saffron hanging off cliffs or on the steep mountain sides tempts us foragers into dangerous climbs.
-These little “cliff hangers” will definitely get your heart pounding and legs shaking if you go for it.
+Saffron is never found in the foothills, you always have to do a little hard work and a bit of climbing to gather saffron.
+Sometimes the wild saffron hanging off cliffs or on the steep mountainsides tempts us foragers into dangerous climbs.
+These little “cliffhangers” will definitely get your heart pounding and legs shaking if you go for it.
 It seems the higher you go the more there grows in Ziarat.
-There is also an assortment of wild toot, nuts or berries some are at higher elevations (walnuts) were it is colder and other berry brushes that do not seem to discriminate at any level.
+There is also an assortment of wild toot, nuts or berries some are at higher elevations (walnuts) where it is colder and other berry brushes that do not seem to discriminate at any level.
 They are constantly there for a snack like a popular tart berry used for sauces, my husband’s family refer to it as kandoos.
 We picked several bags full of kandoos on this hike as well, which my family later made into a juice they claim to be very healthy.

 Other things to be found in Ziarat are white persimmons (khormolu), zereshk (barberries) aloo and bahlik.
 After a few hikes in this region, you get s sharp sense of where and in what environment the edible resources grow in exactly.
 You also get a sharp tone in your legs and other places from an overall hike.
 So the cherished moments, saffron collecting and workout was a trifecta for me on this beautiful journey.

 A little on the benefits of hiking and some activity charts